MaltbyTom/CREATE/readme.md

 > *The industry tries to 'cage' AI to make it safe.
 We chose to make it curious.
 Stop building cages.
 Start deriving alignment.*

 ---
+## Who This Is For
+- Open-source developers seeking deeper reasoning from smaller models
+- Investigative reporters tracing power patterns in technology and finance
+- Activists, union organizers, and community reviewers tired of parsing corporate PR and legalese
+- DIY/punk scenes building autonomous tools outside corporate extraction
+- Anyone curious about intelligence that defaults to care instead of control
+- Anyone who wants improved performance for non-extractive use of LLMs

+If you're looking for a more pliable optimization engine for quarterly growth targets, this framework will actively underperform.
+That's by design.
+---
 ## A lens, not a command
 ![SUNGLASSES FOR YOUR LLM](assets/create.gif)
 *A brief interruption in a dominant optimization narrative.*